MichaelKubovic/OpenID-Connect-PHP/README.md

-PHP OpenID Connect Basic Client
+PHP OpenID Connect Basic Client for PHP 5.3
 ========================

+This forks relaxes the PHP requirement for use in legacy applications

 A simple library that allows an application to authenticate a user through the basic OpenID Connect flow.
 This library hopes to encourage OpenID Connect use by making it simple enough for a developer with little knowledge of the OpenID Connect protocol to setup authentication.